 Check to see how the toilet has been installed, too.
 “To install a toilet properly, you need to place it on a bed of wet plaster of paris.
 If it’s not done that way, there will probably be a leak," Walsh says.

-For a graphic look at the kinds of leaks he’s found, take a look at Walsh’s Hall of Shame on his website.
+For a graphic look at the kinds of leaks he’s found, take a look at Walsh’s Hall of Shame.

 Double hung windows should be examined to make sure that they stay up on their own, as many newer replacement windows are designed with a “spiral balance system.”

 This style replaces the old string or chain and weight counter-balance systems.

 “Many times, these windows will not stay up when opened.
 This can be a safety issue, especially for children,” Walsh says.

 4. Electric wiring